ekdms95/VirtualProtectHookBypass/README.md

 Just directly syscalling ZwProtectVirtualMemory instead of calling the export to syscall in ntdll.dll.

-it can't not be hooked by anything except the kernel mode functions.
+it can't not be hooked by anything except the Hooking man in kernelland

 This example is for x86.